UAE: Lulu Retail IPO opens today, allowing residents to diversify investments

 Lulu Retailer IPO can be subscribed by GCC residents as well as Indian investors, subject to the laws of those countries.

-Retail investors can approach a stock broker in the UAE and retailer’s receiving banks for subscriptions.
+Retail investors can approach stock brokers in the UAE and retailers receiving banks for subscriptions.
 There are almost 20 banks in the syndicate where people can subscribe.
 The basic requirement for subscribing IPOs in UAE is to have a National Investor Number (NIN), which can be obtained through brokerages.

 In addition, there is also a detailed FAQ available online for interested investors.